handsontable/handsontable/docs/content/guides/rows/row-height.md

 # Row heights

-Configure row heights, using an array or a function.
+Configure row heights, using a number, an array or a function.
 Let your users manually change row heights using Handsontable's interface.

 [[toc]]